danitrave/SCALT/docs/source/mutual_info.rst

 ::

-   python3 SCALT_merge.py custom --Boostraps 80
+   python3 SCALT_merge.py custom --Boo 80

 The same process can be translated for the number of genes available in the cell type defyning lists: